 Neil has run two races: the Iditarod in 1981, and again in 1983.
 He completed the race both times.

-Following in his dad's footsteps, Lauro has competed in a handful of mid-distance races (between 100-400 miles each) in the process of qualifying for the 2022 Yukon Quest.
-(The Yukon Quest requires 500 total miles to qualify, so he's getting close!)
+Following in his dad's footsteps, Lauro has competed in a handful of mid-distance races (between 100-400 miles each) in the process of qualifying the kennel for the Yukon Quest and Iditarod.

 He began mushing in 2015 with Lance Mackey, the same year he ran his first race - the Two Rivers 100.